robin-raymond/zax.io/type-definition.md

 ### Local variable type declarations and definition

-Types can be declared globally, inside other types, inside functions and inside locally defined types within functions.
-The type system is flexible to allow types as needed where needed.
+Types can be declared globally, inside other types, inside functions, inside locally defined types within functions, or even as part of a temporary anonymous value.
+The type system is flexible to allow types to exist where needed.

 ````zax
 func final : ()() = {